 So, this meal is actually 3 different recipes combined: ranchero sauce, refried black beans, and whole wheat tortillas.
 Oh, and the fried eggs, but you can probably figure that part out for yourself.
 (Can you?)

 1 cup chopped white onions

-A bunch of chili powder and dried cayenne pepper (this is the main deviation from the original recipe, which calls for bell… Read the rest
+A bunch of chili powder and dried cayenne pepper (this is the main deviation from the original recipe, which calls for bell and jalapeno… Read the rest

 Michael called me at work tonight to say he’d just heard that Clif Bar has a new program to take back its plastic energy bar wrappers and “upcycle” them in a partnership with Terracycle, the good folks who got sued by Scotts Miracle Grow for selling worm poop compost in recycled soda bottles and claiming it was better.
 (I’m sure it is better.
 Sue me.)
 In a joint effort, which I would have known about last week if monitor problems hadn’t kept me from reading all my email, Terracycle will send free prepaid energy bar wrapper collection envelopes to anyone who signs up for the Wrapper Brigade Program and will then manufacture them into “unique accessories and other upcycled products.”
 And Clif Bar will donate .02 per wrapper to the charity of your choice.